Minister for Bougainville Affairs

 Current: Re-elected to the 10th National Parliament for the Abau Open seat as a Peoples National Congress Party Candidate in the 2017 General Elections.
-Appointed Minister for Health & HIV/AIDS in the O'Neill-Abel Cabinet, 4th Term in this Parliament
+Appointed Minister for Bougainville Affairs in the Marape-Steven Government, sworn in on 07/06/19 by the Governor General Sir Bob Dadae, .4th Term in this Parliament.

 Primary Education: Completed primary education at Konepoti Primary School (1966)